 The National Circus School Foundation offers assistance to students who lack sufficient financial resources to pursue professional training at the School no matter what their citizenship.

-During the week the School offers three meals a day at low cost.
+During the week the School offers three meals a day at low cost at its cafeteria (Bleu Lotus food services).

 The School provides an onsite clinic that offers physical therapy, as well as referrals to other health professionals.